-The German Spitz is known to be a really intelligent little dog, but they are also known to have a bit of a wilful streak in them which means their education and training has to start early.
+The German Spitz is known to be an intelligent little dog, but they are also known to have a bit of a wilful streak in them which means their education and training must start early.
 They respond extremely well to positive reinforcement, but only if there are high value rewards involved.
-Some dogs excel at many canine sports which includes agility.
-Some of them even do well when taking part in obedience competitions.
+Some dogs excel at many canine sports which includes agility and them even do well when taking part in obedience competitions.
 In short, in the right hands and with the right amount of early socialisation, positive reinforcement training, the German Spitz is very trainable and a pleasure to have around.
-With this said, their training has to be consistent throughout their lives, but owners should never expect a German Spitz to be 100% obedient.
+With this said, their training must be consistent throughout their lives, but owners should never expect a German Spitz to be 100% obedient.

 When German Spitz are well socialised from a young age and correctly raised, they are known to be good around children.
 However, any interaction between a dog and the kids needs to be well supervised to make sure things don't get too boisterous which could result in someone getting scared or hurt.

 In general, the German Spitz gets on well with other dogs and pets, but they need to be introduced carefully to them from a young age.
 With this said, it would be unwise to leave a Spitz alone with any small family pets because their instinct might just get the better of them.